Konstantin Petrzhak

-Konstantin Antonovich Petrzhak (alternatively Pietrzak; Константи́н Анто́нович Пе́тржак, [ˈpjɛt.ʂak]; 4 September 1907– 10 October 1998), D.Sc., was a Russian physicist of Polish origin, and a professor of physics at the Saint Petersburg State University.
+Konstantin Antonovich Petrzhak (alternatively Pietrzak; Константи́н Анто́нович Пе́тржак, [ˈpjɛt.ʂak]; 4 September 1907 – 10 October 1998), D.Sc., was a Russian physicist of Polish origin, and a professor of physics at the Saint Petersburg State University.

-Receiving credit with Georgy Flyorov, a physicist, for the discovery of spontaneous fission of uranium in 1940, Petrzhak's career in physics was then spent mostly in the former Soviet program of nuclear weapons.
+Receiving credit with Georgy Flyorov, a physicist, for the fundamental discovery of spontaneous fission of uranium in 1940, Petrzhak's career in physics was then spent mostly in the former Soviet program of nuclear weapons.
+Konstantin Petrzhak was among of Soviet pioneers in nuclear physics research.

 Biography

 Early and personal life

 Konstantin Petrzhak was born in Łuków, Poland in Russian Empire, on 4 September 1907.
 Other Russian documented sources noted his birthplace in Dombrovo in Kaliningrad with same birth date.
 There is very little information known about his early life and started working at the age of 12 (in 1919) as a painter at a glass-making factory in Malaya Vishera in Russia to provide income to his poor family.
-In 1928, Petrzhak was sent to attend the trade school, Rabfak, that was affiliated with the Leningrad State University (now St. Petersburg Univ.), where he studied painting which remained his lifelong passion.
+In 1928, Petrzhak was sent to attend the trade school, Rabfak, that was affiliated with the Leningrad State University, where he studied painting which remained his lifelong passion.
 Later, he used his talent in painting when he covered the plates of ionization chamber with uranium which later led to discovery of spontaneous fission.
 He also learned to play the music and was an amateur violinist and guitar player.

 Peterzhak went to the Leningrad State University worked with the research group at the university in 1931.
 In November 1936, Pertzhak eventually earned his diploma certified under Igor Kurchatov from the Leningrad State University.

 Konstantin Petrzhak married Galina Ivanovna Mitrofanova (b.
 1918), also a radiochemist.

-In 1934, Petrzhak found the work at the Khlopin Radium Institute located in the State University in Saint Petersburg (First Radium Institute), which was directed by Igor Kurchatov, a nuclear physicist.
+In 1934, Petrzhak found a job at the Khlopin Radium Institute located in the State University in Saint Petersburg (First Radium Institute), which was directed by Igor Kurchatov, a nuclear physicist.

 Petrzhak remained associated with the Khlopin Radium Institute for the remainder of his life, and worked under the direction of Vitaly Khlopin and Igor Kurchatov where he eventually defended his thesis at the Ioffe Institute to obtain the Candidate of Sciences, titled: "Study of thorium and samarium radioactivity."